-EDP1503 Preclinical Data
+Oncology Preclinical Data

-We have advanced EDP1503 into clinical trials based on our preclinical data, which suggests that EDP1503 is active through different immune mechanisms beyond those targeted by checkpoint inhibitors, such as PD-1/PD-L1, or cytotoxic T-lymphocyte associated protein 4, or CTLA-4, inhibitors.
+Preclinical data suggests that EDP1503 is active through different immune mechanisms beyond those targeted by checkpoint inhibitors, such as PD-1/PD-L1, or cytotoxic T-lymphocyte associated protein 4 inhibitors.
 Research suggests that checkpoint inhibition prevents the downregulation of the immune system induced by tumors.
 In preclinical models, we observed that EDP1503 stimulated upregulation of the immune response to tumors.
 Oral administration of EDP1503 in preclinical mouse models appeared to delay tumor progression to a similar extent as checkpoint inhibitors using different immune mechanisms.
 In mouse models, EDP1503 had additive effects when combined with a checkpoint inhibitor.